Last updated on August 20th, 2020

 - Sweet Tea Mint Julep

 Homemade Pink Lemonade

-- In a large pitcher, combine remaining water, lemon juice, cranberry juice, and salt.
+- In a large pitcher, combine 9 cups of water, lemon juice, cranberry juice, and salt.
 Adjust the hue of the lemonade by adding more or less cranberry juice.

-- Remove lemon peel segments from the simple syrup.
+- Remove the lemon peel segments from the simple syrup.
 Add to lemonade.
 Stir to combine.

 - Pour lemonade through a fine mesh sieve to remove any pulp, if desired.